 A number of optimisers are provided and offer a choice between fast and highly-efficient modelling and slower modelling options which are able to provide better optimised timings.
 The optimisation process can be influenced by the application of a variety of weighting factors and limit penalties to the PI, that allows you to ensure the results match your exact criteria.

-The simulation model provides a mechanism to evaluate the performance of a network for a given set of signal timings, for a wider variety of scenarios, including intermittent stages (i.e. non cyclic behaviour), blocking back, uneven lane usage, complex signalled approaches and controller streams on different cycle times.
+The simulation model provides a mechanism to evaluate the performance of a network for a given set of signal timings, for a wider variety of scenarios, including intermittent stages (i.e. non cyclic behaviour), vehicle actuated signals, blocking back, uneven lane usage, complex signalled approaches and controller streams on different cycle times.
 This is achieved by modelling the random arrival patterns of individual vehicles over a series of trials, with results collated from the output of all trials.

 TRANSYT’s main capabilities: